Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: Preliminaries

-For channels with jamming, we consider adversaries that control both packet injections and jamming.
-Given real numbers $\rho$ and $\lambda$ in $[0,1]$ and integer~$b>0$, the \emph{leaky-bucket jamming adversary of type $(\rho,\lambda,b)$} can inject at most $\rho |\tau| + b$ packets and, independently, it can jam at most $\lambda |\tau| + b$ rounds, in any contiguous segment~$\tau$ of $|\tau |>0$ rounds.
-For this adversary, we refer to $\rho$ as the \emph{injection rate} and to $\lambda$ as the \emph{jamming rate}.
-We can observe that the non-jamming adversary of type $(\rho,b)$ is formally the same as the jamming adversary of type~$(\rho,0,b)$.

-If $\lambda= 1$ then every round could be jammed, making the channel dysfunctional.
-Therefore we assume that the jamming rate~$\lambda$ satisfies $\lambda< 1$.
-Stability is not achievable by a jamming adversary with injection rate~$\rho$ and the jamming rate~$\lambda$ satisfying $\rho+\lambda>1$.
-To see this, observe that it is equivalent to $\rho>1-\lambda$, so when the adversary is jamming with the maximum capacity, then the bandwidth remaining for transmissions is $1-\lambda$, while the injection rate is greater than~$1-\lambda$.
-It is possible to achieve stability in the case $\rho+\lambda =1$, by adapting the approach for $\rho=1$ (and $\lambda=0$) in~\cite{ChlebusKR09}, but packet latency is then inherently unbounded.
-We assume throughout that $\rho+\lambda < 1$.

-The number of packets that a jamming adversary can inject in one round is called its \emph{injection burstiness}.
-This parameter equals $\lfloor \rho + b\rfloor$ for a leaky-bucket adversary.
-The maximum continuous number of rounds that an adversary can jam is called its \emph{jamming burstiness}.
-The leaky-bucket jamming adversary of type $(\rho,\lambda,b)$ can jam at most $\lfloor b/(1-\lambda)\rfloor$ consecutive rounds, as the inequality $\lambda x+b \ge x$ needs to hold for any such a number~$x$ of rounds.

-The type of an adversary is not assumed to be known.
-The only exception to this rule in this paper occurs for a full-sensing algorithm that has an upper bound~$J$ on the jamming burstiness of an adversary as part of its code; this algorithm attains the claimed packet latency when the adversary's jamming burstiness is at most~$J$.
+The type of an adversary is normally not assumed to be known by the algorithms in this paper.
+The only exception to this rule occurs for a non-adaptive algorithm given in Section~\ref{sec:non-adaptive-algorithms-with-jamming} that has an upper bound~$J$ on the jamming burstiness of an adversary as part of its code; this algorithm attains the claimed packet latency when the adversary's jamming burstiness happens to be at most~$J$.